build-your-own-internet/byoi/chapters/001-getting-started/README.md

               (squasheeba 10.1.1.0/24)
 ```

+In this diagram, there are 2 machines, `boudi` and `pippin`, who are a single network, `squasheeba`.
+The network range for squasheeba is `10.1.1.0/24`, meaning: all IP addresses in the range from `10.1.1.0` through `10.1.1.255` are a part of that network.
+Any machine on that network will have an IP address that is within that range, so `boudi` has the IP address `10.1.1.3` and `pippin` has the IP address `10.1.1.2`.

 ## Running your docker container

 We got this magic [Dockerfile](Dockerfile) that gets everything set up!
 Neat!
 Without going into too much detail, our Dockerfile: